microsoft/vscode-docs/docs/python/debugging.md

 ### `stopOnEntry`

-When set to true, breaks the debugger at the first line of the program being debugged.
+When set to `True`, breaks the debugger at the first line of the program being debugged.
 If omitted (the default) or set to `False`, the debugger runs the program to the first breakpoint.

 ### `console`